Reality Check: Knowledge for sale?

 The study focused on students who had asked either friends or family members to write essays on their behalf.

-The researchers found that were three factors which increased the likelihood of contract cheating
+The researchers found that were three factors which increased the likelihood of contract cheating.

-- Students who spoke a language other English
+- Students who spoke a language other than English

 - A dissatisfaction with their learning environment